bayeziddev/Bangladesh-geocode/PYPI-README.md

 ## Data source & credit

-The administrative dataset distributed in this package originates from the open **[bangladesh-geocode](https://github.com/nuhil/bangladesh-geocode)** project by **Nuhil Mehedy**, compiled from `bangladesh.gov.bd`, Wikipedia, and Google Maps, and released under the MIT License.
+The administrative dataset distributed in this package originates from the open **[bangladesh-geocode](https://github.com/bayeziddev/bangladesh-geocode)** project by **Sayad Md Bayezid Hosan **, compiled from `bangladesh.gov.bd`, Wikipedia, and Google Maps, and released under the MIT License.
 This package repackages that dataset for `pip install` and Python use.
 If this data helps you, please star the original repository too.

 This package is maintained by [Sayad Md Bayezid Hosan](https://github.com/bayeziddev) as part of the [Bangladesh-geocode](https://github.com/bayeziddev/Bangladesh-geocode) project.